jsg200830/InMut-Finder/README.md

 In addition, InMut-Finder is designed for the long reads by Nanopore or PacBio, and might be used for HiSeq short reads, as it has been tested successfull in a line of Medicago truncatula with Tnt1 insertion.

 # Dependencies required
-SILr could be run in any of the systems, including windows, Mac and Linux, after the following dependencies are installed.
+InMut-Finder could be run in any of the systems, including windows, Mac and Linux, after the following dependencies are installed.
         1.Perl
         2.R
         3.BlastN